Examo

 An automated system is a computer-controlled system that collects data from its environment and takes action on its own based on that data, without needing constant human input.

 The defining feature of an automated system is that it decides for itself what to do.
-The decisions are made by a microprocessor following pre-programmed rules; the system runs in a continuous loop, reading sensors and driving outputs.
+The decisions are made by a following pre-programmed rules; the system runs in a continuous loop, reading sensors and driving outputs.

 Examples you will recognise: